-FHA Loan vs. Conventional Mortgage Loan
+FHA vs. Conventional Mortgage Loan: Weighing Your Options

 Our Home-Buying Story

-In the spring of 2011, my wife and I bought a home in San Diego.
+A few years back, my wife and I bought a home in San Diego.
 It was our third time buying a house, so we were pretty familiar with the different mortgage options.
 But we had never used an FHA loan before -- only conventional mortgages.
 This time around, we ended up using an FHA home loan to buy the house.
 The down payment was the biggest draw for us.
 We spoke to several mortgage folks about the pros and cons of conventional versus FHA loans.
 Here's what we learned along the way:

 The FHA Home Loan